Carrie Fisher’s Autopsy Completed: The Difference Between Cardiac Arrest And Heart Attacks

 “If Fisher dropped suddenly and passed out, then that wouldn’t necessarily mean a heart attack, and in an autopsy, they can usually tell.
 They might have known when she got to the hospital whether she had one.
 As far as I know, they know she had cardiac arrest and now the question is what might have been the driver of that and that may be the more detailed analysis they’re doing.”

-Debbie Reynolds cause of death was more straightforward.
+Debbie Reynolds’ cause of death was more straightforward.

 The cause of death of Carrie Fisher’s mother, Debbie Reynolds, didn’t leave people with as many questions.
 In fact, the coroner did not perform an official autopsy on Debbie Reynolds because of her recent history of strokes.
 Per her death certificate, Reynolds died of a result of intracerebral hemorrhage – which is a ruptured blood vessel that caused her brain to bleed.
 This condition is also commonly referred to as a hemorrhagic stroke.
 High blood pressure was also listed as a contributing factor in the passing of Debbie Reynolds.